pandoracore/typhon-spec/README.md

 At the end of each epoch the stakes of the *leaders* that have being found Byzantine-faulty by the sidechain *honest majority* are **slashed** to the main chain miner that will include the **slashing transaction** to the bitcoin blockchain while the rest of the *leaders* will be able to unlock their funds at the end of the next epoch.

 Main chain bitcoins can be moved to and from the sidechain in a quick manner using atomic swap contracts between the main chain and sidechain participants.

+### Differences to Existing 2nd Layer Technologies
++ The protocol does not require to lock the funds in order to transfer them off-chain, instead it relies on atomic swapps with the main chain for liquidity provision
++ The funds locked in the *commitment transactions* are just time-locked and can't be used off-chain like with  2-way pegs or Lightning payment channel HTLC-contracts.
++ No other party is required to become participant of the Typhon sidechain, while Lightning protocol requires to find the other party for payment channel setup and 2-way-pegged sidechain requires federation for the multisig peg contract.
++ Quick on-chain settlement/finalization, while the closing of Lightning channels or releasing funds from the peg takes much more time.
++ No complex multisig or multiparty unsigned contracts required: each participants enters and leaves the Typhon sidechain with a much simple P2WSH/P2SH transaction with only one output.
+The commitment transaction occupies much smaller on-chain size than multisig transactions from sidechain federation or Lightning payment channel.

 Protocol Details
 ---